Loading

 Indian diaspora

-During the mid to mid 1800s to the early 1900s many people from the district of Basti migrated through the Indian indenture system to Fiji, Mauritius and South Africa, as well as to Guyana, Jamaica, Trinidad and Tobago, Suriname, and other Caribbean countries.
+During the mid 1800s to the early 1900s many people from the district of Basti migrated through the Indian indenture system to Fiji, Mauritius, South Africa, Guyana, Jamaica, Trinidad and Tobago, Suriname, and other Caribbean countries.
 Most of them stayed and carried their traditions in those then European colonies.
 The former President of Guyana, Cheddi Jagan's parents were from Basti district.
 Former Leader of the Opposition of Trinidad and Tobago and founder of the Sanatan Dharma Maha Sabha, Bhadase Sagan Maraj's paternal grandparents were from Basti district.
+The maternal great-great-great grandparents and maternal great-great-grandfather of Irfaan Ali, the President of Guyana, were from Basti district as well.
 In Trinidad, the name of the Indian majority village, Basta Hall, is derived from Basti.

 Medical services and hospitals